estates-monitor/betterelephant.github.io/source/Housing/index.markdown

 Moreover, the demolition of the Heygate estate would cost the council millions of poundsat a time when it has seen a cut to its budget of 25%.
 We believe these funds can be better deployed elsewhere.

 The crux of the __Better Elephant__ proposals is to retain the housing on the Heygate estate by purchasing it under the 'Community Right to Buy'.
-This will be achieved by ... funding ...

-There have already been a number of [imaginative proposals](http://www.nissankejones.com/heygateestate.html) for refurbishing the estate, and altering buildings for alternative use (ie. converting garages to artist studios/workshops etc.)
+mg right http://farm2.static.flickr.com/1352/5183057496_dcdf31303f.jpg %}There have already been a number of [imaginative proposals](http://www.nissankejones.com/heygateestate.html) for refurbishing the estate, and altering buildings for alternative use (ie. converting garages to artist studios/workshops etc.).
+Similar schemes in other locations - like the [Park Hill estate in Sheffield](http://www.guardian.co.uk/uk/2011/sep/25/park-hill-sheffield-landmark-revamp){% img right http://farm2.static.flickr.com/1352/5183057496_dcdf31303f.jpg %} have proven to be a resounding success.

-Our proposals also include a public park in the centre of the estate within the [forest of mature trees](http://elephantandcastleurbanforest.com) and green spaces.
+Our proposals also include the creation of a public park in the centre of the estate, within the [forest of 450 mature trees](http://elephantandcastleurbanforest.com) and 5,000m2 of green space.

-The district-heating system on the estate lends itself nicely to being connected to a biomass boiler, providing eco-friendly warm and energy efficient homes.
+The existing district-heating system on the estate will be converted to a biomass boiler, providing eco-friendly warm and energy efficient homes.